Two-ray ground-reflection model

 The two-rays ground-reflection model is a multipath radio propagation model which predicts the path losses between a transmitting antenna and a receiving antenna when they are in line of sight (LOS).
 Generally, the two antenna each have different height.
-The received signal having two components, the LOS component and the reflection component formed predominantly by a single ground reflected wave.
+The received signal having two distinct components, the LOS component and the reflection component formed predominantly by a single ground reflected wave.